 The topic of “spot reduction” which speaks to the ability to target fat loss in one specific area of your body, is highly debated.
 People fall on both sides of the fence and are passionate in their respective stances.
 That's why today, we’re going to explain whether or not you can actually slim up your neck with certain exercises.

 Before we share the truth about using exercises for neck fat, let's take a step back.
 What causes neck fat in the first place?

 If you’re unfortunate enough to have accumulated fat specifically in your neck, you might be wondering what caused it.

 The unfortunate reality is that we don’t get to choose where we carry our weight - everybody holds fat differently.
-For example, some people carry their weight in their face - they don’t appear overweight everywhere else, yet they have a baby faced appearance.
+For example, some people carry their weight on their faces - they don’t appear overweight everywhere else, yet they have a baby-faced appearance.
 Similarly, some people hold their fat in their calves and ankles - another unsightly place for your adipose tissue to accumulate.